 Belsay Hall |

-The lovely mansion, formerly known as Belsay New Castle, was built in 1817 for Sir Charles Monck.
-His family, the Middletons, had built the earlier castle situated nearby.
 Sir Charles had visited Greece on his honeymoon and been particularly inspired by the Temple of Theseus in Athens.

 With the assistance of architect John Dobson, he designed his new home in classical Greek Revival style, standing on a raised podium with giant columns at the entrance.
-The house was built of Ashlar local stone with a Lakeland slate roof.

 The two-story mansion has seven bays with pilasters and is topped with a bold decorative cornice.